-The price of Ripple (XRP) has dropped about 1% over the last 24 hours, and is currently hovering around $0.296.
+The price of Ripple (XRP) has fallen over 40% since the beginning of November and is currently hovering around $0.21.

 Latest Ripple price